The Power of Music To Reduce Stress

 When people are very stressed, there is a tendency to avoid actively listening to music.
 Perhaps it feels like a waste of time, not helping to achieve anything.
 But as we know, productivity increases when stress is reduced, so this is another area where you can gain vast rewards.
 It just takes a small effort to begin with.

 To incorporate music into a busy life, try playing CDs in the car, or put the radio on when in the bath or shower.
 Take portable music with you when walking the dog, or put the stereo on instead of the TV.
+A person with clinical depression or bipolar disorder might listen to music to help with their worst, lowest moods.

 Singing (or shouting) along can also be a great release of tension, and karaoke is very enjoyable for some extroverts!
 Calming music before bedtime promotes peace and relaxation and helps to induce sleep.